janhunn28/Cleaning_Data/README.md

  - The user running the script has set their working directory appropriately using setwd().
  - The user has done an install.packages for dplyr.

-1. Place the run_analysis.R script in this working directory folder.
-3. Execute the run_analysis.R script by issuing source("run_analysis.R")
+1. Execute the run_analysis.R script.
-4. Review your working directory for a directory called UCI HAR dataset which contains the raw data.
+2. Review your working directory for a directory called UCI HAR dataset which contains the raw data.
-5. View the resulting tidy_data.txt which contains the tidy data for further analysis.
+3. View the resulting tidy_data.txt which contains the tidy data for further analysis.

 #References